ITR Field Instructors

 The Learning Contract, due on Day 12 of the practicum, is completed by the student and field instructor, and e-mailed to the Faculty-Field Liaison.
 Students and field instructors are encouraged to review the evaluation tool when developing their learning contract.

 The online evaluation tool is completed on the PAS at mid-term and on the final day of practicum.

 Our valued field instructors are informed of professional development opportunities.
 The scheduled sessions are listed on the FIFSW events calendar where field instructors can access other FIFSW events which may be considered as OCSWSSW Continuing Competency hours.

-Recognizing that ITR practicum schedules are customized, a customized ITR professional development session is offered online here.
+Recognizing that ITR practicum schedules are customized.

 Field instructors can take advantage of the following: